Ceratosauria: Phylogeny

-Current phylogeny

 Most paleontologists have postulated that Ceratosauria split off from other theropods in the Late Triassic or earliest Jurassic.
 Despite this, no ceratosaurs have been discovered prior to the Early Jurassic, and even in the Middle Jurassic, species are sparse.
 Many scientists, such as Carrano and Sampson, have postulated the lack of specimens is due to a poor fossil record, rather than an indictment on the abundance of ceratosaurs at the time.
 A similarly large gap of specimens exist in the lower Cretaceous, particularly for Abelisauridae.
-Several recent discoveries of possible ceratosaurs have begun reshaping the phylogeny of Ceratosauria by filling in some of these gaps.
-Specifically, this has allowed paleontologists to begin altering the sub-groups inside Ceratosauria, in an attempt to find their most basal members.
+More recent discoveries have resulted in varying phylogenetic results concerning the relationships between Elaphrosaurus and the derived Cretaceous noasaurids.
+The precise relationship between Ceratosaurus and the abelisaurids is also not clearly resolved.

-Currently, most paleontologists agree that Ceratosauria divides into two sub groups, Ceratosauridae and Abelisauroidea, with some variance as to which taxa are placed into basal polytomy.
+Currently, most paleontologists agree that Ceratosauria contains a slightly more exclusive clade, Neoceratosauria, which contains the groups Ceratosauridae and Abelisauroidea, with some variance as to which taxa are placed into basal polytomy.
 Abelisauroidea is further divided into the Abelisauridae and Noasauridae, with Abelisauridae, including Carnotaurinae.
 Recently, Rauhut and Carrano have placed Elaphrosaurinae inside Noasauridae while simultaneously moving the previous noasaurs into Noasaurinae.
 Into their new Noasauridae, they have uniquely included Deltadromeus and Limusaurus.

+It is difficult to discern possible synapomorphies of Ceratosauridae from autapomorphies of Ceratosaurus because the remains of the related Genyodectes are so fragmentary; e.g. Ceratosaurus is different from other ceratosaurians by the very prominent horn on its snout; Genyodectes, however, was not found with a complete skull; whether it had a horn is unknown, so it cannot establish that the horn was a shared derived feature of the group.
+However, due to the shared similarities between the teeth of the two genera, synapomorphies have been recognized in the teeth.
+The synapomorphies that do exist include: overlap of the second and third premaxillary alveoli in palatal view, largest crown in subadults/adults higher than six centimeters, subquadrangular mesial denticles at two-thirds of the crown in lateral teeth.
+Currently the only generally-recognized ceratosaurid species outside the genus Ceratosaurus is Genyodectes from the Cretaceous or Patagonia.
+The taxa Eoabelisaurus and Ostafrikasaurus are also probable ceratosaurs, but it is unknown if they belong to Ceratosauridae.
+Delcourt (2018) defined Ceratosauridae as "the most inclusive clade containing Ceratosaurus nasicornis but not Carnotaurus sastrei".

+Abelisauroidea is a diverse superfamily of ceratosaurians and the sister taxon of Ceratosauridae.
+It is typically regarded as a Cretaceous group, though the earliest abelisaurid remains are known from the Middle Jurassic of Argentina (classified as the species Eoabelisaurus mefi) and possibly Madagascar (fragmentary remains of an unnamed species).
+Possible abelisaurid remains (an isolated left tibia, right femur, and right tibia) were also discovered in Late Jurassic Tendaguru Beds in Tanzania.